amandaparrott/documentation/source/content/guides/asana.md

    ![Add a user](../../images/integrations/asana/new-user.png)

-2. Enter a name and email address for the machine user, which acts as the intermediary between Asana and the Pantheon Site Dashboard.
+1. Enter a name and email address for the machine user, which acts as the intermediary between Asana and the Pantheon Site Dashboard.
 Then click **Send Invite**.

   We suggest naming machine users relative to their function, in this example we name our new user `Automation User`.
 The email needs to be an account you have access to:

    ![Create an automation user](../../images/integrations/asana/new-user-add.png)

-3. Check the address used in the last step for an email from Asana.
+1. Check the address used in the last step for an email from Asana.
 Click the **Accept Invite** button and follow prompts to set the machine user's password.
 You should be logged in as the machine user.

-4. Click on your profile in the top right, and select **My Profile Settings**:
+1. Click on your profile in the top right, and select **My Profile Settings**:

     ![My profile settings](../../images/integrations/asana/my-profile-settings.png)

-5. Select **Apps**, then **Manage Developer Apps**:
+1. Select **Apps**, then **Manage Developer Apps**:

     ![Apps](../../images/integrations/asana/apps.png)

-6. Scroll down to **Personal Access Tokens**, then click **+ Create New Personal Access Token**:
+1. Scroll down to **Personal Access Tokens**, then click **+ Create New Personal Access Token**:

     ![Create a token](../../images/integrations/asana/access-token.png)

-6. Give the token a name which denotes it's purpose and save the string generated for the next steps.
+1. Give the token a name which denotes it's purpose and save the string generated for the next steps.

 ## Securely Store User Credentials on Pantheon
-Next, we need to provide Pantheon with the credentials for our new machine user.
-We'll securely store these values in the [private path](/private-paths/#private-path-for-files) of Pantheon's filesystem.
+Next, provide Pantheon with the credentials for a new machine user.
+You can securely securely store these values in the [private path](/private-paths/#private-path-for-files) of Pantheon's filesystem.

 We use the filesystem private path in this section because we don't want to track sensitive data like passwords in the codebase with git.